 Cucumbers, tomatoes, and onions are a salad combination that's found in many countries—the Middle East, Africa, and the Mediterranean all have their own variations, for example.
 In India, the refreshing trio is known as kachumber.
-What makes kachumber unique is its dressing, which doesn't contain any oil, but rather freshly-squeezed lemon juice, salt, and pepper.
+What makes kachumber unique is its dressing, which doesn't contain any oil, but rather a very simple combination of freshly-squeezed lemon juice, salt, and pepper.

 Kachumber resembles several staple salad dishes from other cuisines.
 Kachumbari (a name derived from the Indian word kachumber) is a fresh tomato and onion salad that is popular in the Great Lakes region of Africa and can be found in Tanzania, Uganda, Burundi, Kenya, and Rwanda.
 Although it sometimes contains chili peppers and citrus, it might also arrive at the table as just salted tomatoes and onions and used as a condiment.

-Israeli salad, sometimes called Arab salad, uses similar ingredients in the form of chopped or finely diced tomatoes, onions, cucumbers, and sometimes bell peppers dressed with lemon juice and salt.
+Israeli salad, sometimes called Arab salad, uses similar ingredients in the form of chopped or finely diced tomatoes, onions, cucumbers, and sometimes bell peppers dressed with lemon juice and salt (and sometimes, za'atar).
 Known as one of the national dishes of Israel, it is served with almost every meal.

-Whatever the cuisine, all of these salads serve as staple additions to meals.
-The cool, refreshing nature of kachumber can easily take the place of a slaw next to burgers and sandwiches, be served as a cooling complement to spicy curries, or tossed with thick Greek-style yogurt to make a chilled dip.
+Whatever the cuisine, all of these salads serve as great additions to meals.
+The cool, refreshing nature of kachumber can easily take the place of a slaw next to burgers and sandwiches.
+Or try serving it as a cooling contrast to spicy curries, or tossed with thick Greek-style yogurt to make a chilled dip.
 The combinations are truly endless.

 - 1/2 red onion